dart-lang/site-www/src/content/guides/libraries/create-packages.md

 :::note
 You might know about the `part` directive.
 This directive allows you to split a library into multiple Dart files.
-Some might use part files to incorporate generated code into a library, but we recommend creating small libraries rather than using `part`.
+Though part files can incorporate generated code into a library, The Dart team doesn't recommend using them.
+Instead, create small libraries.
 :::

 Create a "main" library file directly under lib,